MGProduction/licensetag/README.md

 # licensetag
 a python script to add/update license/version/last modified and other info to a set of source files

-it's possible to provide a different version of the same template based on source file extension
+it's possible to provide a different version of the same template based on source file extension creating different files with each extension (while the .txt is the catchall)

 ```
 options: